littlef00t/BoneAppetit/README.md

 # Hungry Heart

-Hungry Heart is a web application built with Ruby on Rails, PostgreSQL, React, Materialize and jQuery, and is modeled on foodspotting's feel and functionality.
+Hungry Heart is a web application built with Ruby on Rails, PostgreSQL, React, Materialize and jQuery.

 View it live at http://hungryheart.xyz